TeamMacLean/GoldenGate/README.md

 <img src="https://raw.githubusercontent.com/wookoouk/GoldenGate/master/public/gate2.png">

-> A tool for SynBio

-Golden Gate is a tool developed by Martin Page of Team Maclean for SynBio (The Sainsbury Laboratory).
+Golden Gate is a tool developed by Martin Page of [Team Maclean](http://danmaclean.info) for SynBio of [The Sainsbury Laboratory](http://tsl.ac.uk).
-The tool was designed to work with the data found here https://github.com/TSLSynBio/Golden-Gate-Data/ but can work with any data that follows the same annotation style.
+The tool was designed to work with the data found [here](https://github.com/TSLSynBio/Golden-Gate-Data/)  but can work with any data that follows the same annotation style.

 ## Install
 Depends on: